nlesc-metrics/metrics-menu/README.md

 meaningful given the nature of the project.
 They can pick and choose from the metrics menu, extending it where necessary.
 Initially, they may decide on listing only a few things as output, for example:

-1. Software repositories on GitHub
+1. The software repository on GitHub
-1. Workshops
+1. The ReadTheDocs website that holds user documentation

 But when new work is done (or even just planned), project stakeholders and the Program Managers should review the situation in the project and update the list of things that should be recorded as output.
-For example, after some time goes by, they may update the list as follows:
+For example, after some time goes by and some work gets done, they may update the list as follows:

+1. The original software repository on GitHub
-1. Software repositories on GitHub
+1. An additional software repository on GitHub
-1. Workshops
+1. The ReadTheDocs website that holds user documentation
-1. Packages on PyPI
+1. A package on PyPI
-1. Peer reviewed papers
+1. Download statistics of the PyPI package
+1. The relevant page in a community registry

 ## How can people propose new metrics?